mdanialr/pwman_backend/README.md

     ./pwman_backend
     ```
 11. Check the log file that should be resided in directory that you put in config.
 There are should be 3 logs file:
-  - `app-log` is for fiber log access log, contain all endpoints that has been hit by client.
+  - `fiber-app-log` is for fiber log access log, contain all endpoints that has been hit by client.
-  - `log` is for internal log, for example if failed to query to db, this app's host and port, etc.
+  - `log` is for internal log, for example if failed to query from repository layer, this app's host and port, etc.
   - `gorm-log` just as the name suggest, GORM-related log file.

 ### Optional (_Integrate with systemd_)